Milwaukee: Higher education

+The University of Wisconsin–Milwaukee is a public research university in the Downer Woods neighborhood and the largest college or university in the city.
+Marquette University, a private Jesuit institution near downtown Milwaukee founded in 1881, is the state's largest private college.
+Discipline-specific institutions include the Medical College of Wisconsin, Milwaukee Institute of Art and Design and Milwaukee School of Engineering.
+The public Milwaukee Area Technical College provides technical and vocational education.
+Women's colleges include Alverno College and Mount Mary University.
+Other higher education institutions in the city and its suburbs include Bryant & Stratton College, Carroll University, Concordia University Wisconsin, Herzing University, Nashotah House, Saint Francis de Sales Seminary and Wisconsin Lutheran College.

 Media

-Milwaukee's daily newspaper is the Milwaukee Journal Sentinel which was formed when the morning paper the Milwaukee Sentinel merged with the afternoon paper Milwaukee Journal.
+Milwaukee's daily newspaper is the Milwaukee Journal Sentinel, which was formed when the morning paper the Milwaukee Sentinel merged with the afternoon paper Milwaukee Journal.
 The city has two free distribution alternative publications, Shepherd Express and Wisconsin Gazette.
-Other local newspapers, city guides and magazines with large distributions include M Magazine, Milwaukee Magazine, The Bay View Compass, Milwaukee Neighborhood News Service, Milwaukee Independent, Riverwest Currents, The Milwaukee Courier and Milwaukee Community Journal.
-Urban Milwaukee and OnMilwaukee.com are online publications providing political and real-estate news as well as stories about cultural events and entertainment.
+Other local newspapers, city guides, and magazines with large distributions include Milwaukee Magazine, Milwaukee Neighborhood News Service, Milwaukee Independent, Riverwest Currents, The Milwaukee Courier and Milwaukee Community Journal.
+Urban Milwaukee and OnMilwaukee.com are online-only publications providing political and real-estate news as well as stories about cultural events and entertainment.
 The UWM Post is the independent, student-run weekly at the University of Wisconsin–Milwaukee.

-Milwaukee's major network television affiliates are WTMJ 4 (NBC), WITI 6 (Fox), WISN 12 (ABC), WVTV 18 (CW), WVTV-DT2 24 (MyNetworkTV), and WDJT 58 (CBS).
-Spanish-language programming is on WTSJ-LD 38 (Azteca America) and WYTU-LD 63 (Telemundo).
+Milwaukee's major network television affiliates are WTMJ 4 (NBC), WITI 6 (Fox), WISN 12 (ABC), WVTV 18/24 (CW/MyNetworkTV), and WDJT 58 (CBS).
+Spanish-language programming is on WTSJ-LD 38 (Visión Latina) and WYTU-LD 63 (Telemundo).
 Milwaukee's public broadcasting stations are WMVS 10 and WMVT 36.